DiDi Haračić: Western New York Flash

 During the 2014 season, Haračić signed with the Western New York Flash.
 Her Flash career would be hampered by a knee injury, limiting her only appearance for the Flash to the season finale, a 3–3 draw against the Chicago Red Stars.
 Haračić was waived at the conclusion of the season.

 Krokom/Dvärsätts IF

 Haračić would end up signing with Div 2 Södra Norrland side Krokom/Dvärsätt IF.

 Return to Washington Spirit

 In 2016, Haračić returned to the Washington Spirit organization, playing for the Reserves in the WPSL.
 Ahead of the 2017 season, Haračić signed with the first team.
 Over two seasons with the Spirit, Haračić made 9 appearances.

 NJ/NY Gotham FC

 In January 2019, Haračić was traded to Sky Blue FC along with teammates Estelle Johnson and Caprice Dydasco for the third overall and 29th picks of the 2019 NWSL College Draft.

-Angel City FC
+Angel City

 On 8 December 2021, Haračić was traded to Angel City FC.
+In the 2022 season, she appeared in 21 of 22 regular season matches and played 1,890 minutes.
+Haračić finished the season with 70 saves, four clean sheets, and fifth overall in the league in terms of save percentage.
+On 3 March 2023, Haračić agreed to a contract extension with Angel City FC through 2024, with an option for 2025.

+Haračić made her first appearance of the 2024 season on 13 April 2024, in an away match against the Chicago Red Stars, which ended as a 1–0 victory, securing the teams first clean sheet and win of the season.
+Haračić made her 50th regular season appearance for Angel City on 11 June 2024, in an away match against Bay FC which finished as a 0–1 loss.
+Haračić is the first player to reach 50 regular-season appearances for Angel City.
+On 6 September 2024, Haračić was named to the NWSL Team of the Month for the first time in her career for her performances in the month of August 2024, she recorded 10 saves in three games played with one clean sheet, and added three punches in 270 minutes played.
+On 10 December 2024, Angel City announced that Haračić would not be returning to the club for the 2025 season and that she would become a free agent.
+At the time of her departure, Haračić led Angel City with the most all-time regular season appearances with 62, and second overall across all competitions.

+San Diego Wave

+On 20 January 2025, Haračić signed a one-year contract with fellow Californian club San Diego Wave FC.
+She debuted for the Wave on September 21, 2025, playing the entirety of a 1–1 draw with the Portland Thorns.
+She made one more appearance in her first season with San Diego as former Gotham FC teammate Kailen Sheridan consumed the lion's share of Wave minutes.